Ibrahimsuf/MC-Annotate_parsing/README.md

 # MC-Annotate_parsing
-Python script to parse the output of MC-Annotations
+Python script to parse the output of MC-Annotations and RNAVIEW annotations

 You must download MC-Annotate(https://major.iric.ca/MajorLabEn/MC-Tools.html) and move it to this directory, as well as install and configure rna view(https://github.com/rcsb/RNAView)